-‘Digital art galleries that lead the conversation around blockchain art and digital art’, by Charlotte Kent
+‘Digital art galleries leading the conversation around blockchain art & digital art’ by Charlotte Kent

 Auction houses certainly provide a service to the art industry but their secondary market foundation makes them perhaps not the ideal place to cultivate emerging art.
 Galleries provide context for such works, especially where they involve unusual media or new technologies.
 As auction houses dominate the conversation about blockchain art with their haphazard sales, of course the media frenzy remains focused on market value.
 Many people leap to blockchain platforms to scour them for art, drowning in grids of works that should by no aesthetic standard be positioned next to one another.
 This dual force undermines the conversation around blockchain art and digital art more broadly, which is a shame since several digital art galleries––ones that have managed digital art, know how to present it, explain it, and judge it––have eloquent blockchain art exhibits that represent the real potential of this technology for interested artists.

 To be clear, Furtherfield, Kate Vass galerie, left gallery, and others have produced exhibits with works relating to blockchain and sold as NFTs since as far back as 2014.
 Some galleries have been accepting sales in crypto-currency this whole time, too.
 And yet, for some benighted reason, flashy jpgs seem to dominate the discourse.
 So, if you have any interest in blockchain and want to see some splendid artists exhibiting works that speak to the technology, in gallery-curated web-based spaces that do service to the works themselves.
 Here are some newly established, blockchain-specific exhibition platforms.